-We are delighted to be preparing a new show for you!
+We are delighted to be touring a new show for you!

-JRR Tolkien’s Leaf By Niggle will premiere at the Edinburgh Festival Theatre Studio from Thu 14 to Sat 16 Apr followed by Sat 23 Apr at Macrobert Arts Playhouse, Stirling and Fri 29 & Sat 30 Apr at Tron Theatre, Glasgow.
+JRR Tolkien’s Leaf By Niggle premiered at the Edinburgh Festival Theatre Studio Thu 14 to Sat 16 Apr followed by Sat 23 Apr at Macrobert Arts Playhouse, Stirling and Fri 29 & Sat 30 Apr at Tron Theatre, Glasgow.

 Dates in May and June include:

 Fri 20 May Carnegie Hall, Dunfermline

 Fri 3 Jun Eden Court, Inverness

 Full tour date listings and links to venue booking pages are on our Touring page.

 Niggle is a painter.
 Not a very successful one, partly because he has so many other things to do.
 For some time he has been obsessed with one particular canvas - a curious picture of a tree with a vast landscape stretching out behind it.
 The painting keeps getting bigger and bigger, but Niggle has a journey to make ...

 In 1939 Tolkien was despairing of ever bringing his great work The Lord of the Rings to a conclusion.
 One morning he woke up with the story Leaf by Niggle complete in his mind and wrote it down.
 This poignant story, about an artist on a curious journey, is often seen as an allegory of the writer's own creative process and life.